 In the past three years, the BBB has closed 52 complaints against FirstPoint, with 13 closed in the past twelve months.Most of the complaints alleged problems with advertising and sales, with a large number of complaints also focused on billing and collections issues.
 Since April 2015, the Consumer Financial Protection Bureau (CFPB) has closed 38 complaints against FirstPoint, and Justia lists at least 2 cases of civil litigation naming FirstPoint as a defendant.

 Greensboro, NC 27401

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely FirstPoint would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases Filed in Federal Court